 The most important things at a glance:

-- Store coal & briquettes dry
+- Store coal and briquettes in a dry place

 - Always keep an eye on the wind